chili-epfl/cscl2015-eyetracking-orchestration/data/Study2/README.md

 The data were gathered in the context of an open doors day in our lab, in which whole classrooms of students from nearby primary schools had the chance to experience new learning technologies.
 In this occasion, a room was set up with five augmented paper tabletop devices running an augmented-paper tabletop collaborative learning software about mathematics.
 A researcher (a novice in teaching to primary school children) played the role of the teacher/facilitator in **three sessions**, each simulating a math lesson about fractions, assisted by two other researchers and with the presence of two of the usual school teachers acting as observers, during approximately 40 minutes.
 In total, 61 primary school students (10-12 years old) attended these sessions.

-_TODO: what was the mobile eye-tracker model?_
-This main facilitator wore a mobile eyetracker (SMI XXXXXXXXXXXXXXX), from which eye movement and pupil dilation data were recorded.
+This main facilitator wore a mobile eyetracker (SMI ETG 30Hz), from which eye movement and pupil dilation data were recorded.
 Later on, the data from the eye-tracker was exported (using SMI's BeGaze software v3.4), and a "load index" was calculated for each 10-second episode of the three sessions (see the [CSCL2015 paper report](https://github.com/chili-epfl/cscl2015-eyetracking-orchestration) for further details).
 From this set of 10-second episodes we selected those that had minimum (0) or maximum (4) cognitive load index, and performed a qualitative video coding of them, to assess the main trends/patterns in orchestration properties of high/low load episodes, regarding: the activity or intervention the teacher was performing, the social plane at which the activity was intended and the main focus of the teacher’s gaze during the episode.
 More details about the context and method used can be found in [Prieto et al. (2014)](http://dl.acm.org/citation.cfm?id=2669543).

 # Detailed data structure